Bicycling for Weight Loss: First get on the Scale

 Choosing the Right Methods for You

 Losing weight by bike riding is not a complicated science.
-You can burn calories by challenging yourself through aerobic cycling that increases your heart rate and by making changes to your diet.
+You can burn calories by challenging yourself through aerobic cycling which increases your heart rate and by making changes to your diet.
 When designing a weight loss strategy for yourself, there are two general paths you can take:

-- Fast, Challenging Results – Those who want to see changes in their bodies very quickly will opt for pushing their body to the limit, choosing bike routes with high elevations and biking frequently.
+- Fast, Challenging Results – Those who want to see changes in their bodies very quickly will opt for pushing their body to the limit, choosing bike routes with high elevations, and biking frequently.

-- Slow and Steady - Another approach is to make gradual changes to your lifestyle, such as biking to work everyday, that you can sustain.
+- Slow and Steady - Another approach is to make gradual changes to your lifestyle, such as biking to work every day, that you can sustain.

 Whichever method you choose, I can attest from personal experience that bike riding for weight loss is rewarding, fulfilling, and worth the effort.